Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Introduction

-The Galactic Center is located at the center of the Milky Way Galaxy, home to many millions of stars.
-It is home to the Central Molecular Zone (CMZ), a ring-like stream of molecular gas orbiting in the innermost hundred parsecs of the Milky Way \citep{henshaw2023}.
-The CMZ is fed by streams of gas and dust flowing along the Milky Way's bar, eventually accreting onto the CMZ where it can form stars or even fall further onto Sgr A*, the Galaxy's supermassive blackhole.
-The gas here is warmer and more turbulent than gas in the disk \citep{ginsburg16}, and it contains $\sim$80\% of the dense molecular gas in the Galaxy \citep{barnes2017}.
+CO is used to trace mass in galaxies and molecular clouds, usually via the emission lines it produces in the gas phase.
+While spectral CO gas measurements allow us to select for only the relevant gas via velocity component association, ``CO dark" gas can cause mass underestimates \citep{Peretto2023P}, while large linewidths \citep{gramze2023} and metallicity differences \citep{Bolatto2013, Gong2020, Bisbas2025, Kohno2024} can make measurements with the CO X-factor \citep{strong88} inaccurate.

+As CO molecules freeze out of the gas phase, they no longer contribute to CO gas emission, throwing off mass measurements of clouds that use it \citep{Hernandez2011, Gainey2022, clarke2024, Cosentino2025}.
+Infrared dark clouds (IRDCs) are regions of the interstellar medium (ISM) where this happens, as they are cold \citep[T $\leq20~\mathrm{K}$][]{Pillai2006} and dense \citep[$\mathrm{n_H} \geq 1\times10^4~\mathrm{cm^{-3}}$][]{Butler2012} enough for catastrophic freeze-out of CO \citep{Caselli2022}.

+IRDCs have not yet been investigated in the same level of depth for their ice composition as local molecular clouds.
+These clouds have been surveyed with JWST to reveal a rich mixture of different ice species imprinted on the ISM \citep{McClure2023, Rocha2024, smith_cospatial_2025}.
+Prior to JWST, interstellar ices have mainly been studied using spectra from ISO \citep{Gibb2004}, Spitzer \citep{Boogert2008, Oberg2008, Pontoppidan2008}, and some ground based observatories \citep{Jang2022}.
+While SPHEREx will soon provide spectroscopic measurements toward millions of stars backlighting thousands of IRDCs, its poor spatial resolution will limit interpretation, especially toward the Galactic Center.
+JWST's superior resolution and sensitivity now allow us to measure ices within IRDCs.

-The Galactic Center has one of the highest stellar densities of any part of the sky (the total mass of the nuclear stellar disk at the center of the Galaxy is $6.9 \pm 2 \times 10^8 ~\mathrm{M}_\odot$ \citep{Sormani2020jeans}), which is especially visible peering through the gas and dust interposed in front of it with infrared observations \citep{Churchwell2009, Nogueras2019, NoguerasLara2021b}.
-However, IRDCs block out light even in infrared wavelengths.
-IRDCs in front of the Galactic Center are backlit by thousands of stars that are reddened by their dense, dusty interiors.
+In this work, we utilize JWST observations of the Central Molecular Zone (CMZ) of the Galactic Center.
+The Galactic Center has one of the highest stellar densities of any part of the sky \citep{Sormani2020jeans}, which is visible in infrared observations that peer through the dust in front of the Galactic Center \citep{Churchwell2009, Nogueras2019, NoguerasLara2021b}.
+IRDCs in front of the Galactic Center are backlit by thousands of stars that are reddened by the dense, dusty interiors of the clouds.